RedPitaya/Documentation/developerGuide/hardware/GEN2/125-14_Gen2/top.rst

 .. note::

-    FULL HW schematics for the Red Pitaya board are not available.
+    Full hardware schematics for the Red Pitaya board are not available.
 Red Pitaya has open-source code but not open hardware schematics.
-Nonetheless, DEVELOPMENT schematics are available.
-This schematic will give you information about HW configuration, FPGA pin connections, and similar.
+Nonetheless, development schematics are available.
+This schematic will give you information about hardware configuration, FPGA pin connections, and similar.

 Mechanical Specifications and 3D Models